sdesabbata/granolarr/docs/lectures/bookdown/201_L_DataFrames.md

 A [tibble](https://tibble.tidyverse.org/) is a modern reimagining of the data.frame within `tidyverse`

 - they do less
-    - don’t change variable names or types
+    - don’t change column names or types
     - don’t do partial matching
 - complain more
-    - e.g. when a variable does not exist
+    - e.g. when referring to a column that does not exist

-This forces you to confront problems earlier, typically leading to cleaner, more expressive code.
+That forces you to confront problems earlier, typically leading to cleaner, more expressive code.